How to give gifts that wow: the ultimate guide

 Think about gifts you’ve received (and given) that stand out in your memory - what is it about them that was so special?

-This emotion stems from recognizing that the gift-giver has spent the time and effort thinking about a gift you’d actually like - instead of seeing it as a tick box activity.
+You likely remember the gift not because of what it was, exactly, but because of how it made you feel.
+Recognising that someone has spent the time and effort thinking about a gift you’d actually like - instead of seeing it as a tick box activity - is at the heart of it.
 We know it’s a cliché, but it really is the thought that counts…

 Thoughtfulness is key